engtuncay/engtuncay.github.io/javascript/notes-jst/jst-07-class.md

 [🔝](#contents)

-# JavaScript Inheritance Using extends & super
+# Inheritance Using extends & super

 Prior to ES6, implementing a proper inheritance required multiple steps.
 One of the most commonly used strategies is prototypal inheritance.